 The College IT Services Help Desk provides prompt, knowledgeable, courteous technology support services over the phone, in person, and via e-mail and chat to the College community.
-The Distance

-Learning Coordinator is the central contact point for questions about the use of information technology, including the Learning Management System, Student Information System, student email, and Office 365.
-The Help Desk will answer questions directly or facilitate a resolution if second-level technical support is required.
-The Help Desk is available during College operational hours, 7am - 4pm.
-Please contact your DL Coordinator by e-mailing, DLCoordinator@gupton- jones.edu or call (770) 593-2257.
-Login to receive the helpdesk and the support that you need, here.
+During the operational hours of the college, 7am - 4pm Monday through Friday, the Distance Learning Coordinator is the central contact point for questions about the use of information technology, including the Learning Management System, Student Information System, student e-mail, and Office 365.
+For any after-hours assistance concerning IT support, the Help Desk will answer questions directly or facilitate a resolution if second-level technical support is required.
+To receive the highest level of support, please contact them using the information located at this link: Help Desk.